The Rate Entry Detail Lightning Web Component (LWC) is found on the Rate Entry Lightning Record Page.

 Notice that no Transportation Service Information fields are available.

-Provide pricing information by selecting a Rate Method and a Rate.
+Provide pricing information by selecting a Rate Method and a Rate in the Base Rate Calculation section.

 Stop Charges